Mobile–Tensaw River Delta: History

-Conservation Issues
+Conservation issues

-The Mobile–Tensaw River Delta and the adjacent Mobile estuary make up one of the largest wet land ecosystems in the United States, which is why protecting its wide range of biodiversity is a top priority for conservators.
+The Mobile–Tensaw River Delta and the adjacent Mobile estuary make up one of the largest wetland ecosystems in the United States, which is why protecting its wide range of biodiversity is a top priority for conservators.

-According to the Forever Wild ranking system, the Mobile-Tensaw Delta is of their top priorities for protection.
-The Alabama Department of Conservation and Natural Resources (ADCNR) Game & Fish Division has also listed the Mobile-Tensaw Delta as one of their highest priorities for inclusion into the state Wildlife Management Area System.
+According to the Forever Wild ranking system, the Mobile-Tensaw Delta is one of its top priorities for protection.
+The Alabama Department of Conservation and Natural Resources (ADCNR) Game and Fish Division has also listed the Mobile-Tensaw Delta as one of their highest priorities for inclusion into the state wildlife management area system.
 The delta is one of 327 watersheds (of the 2,100 in the United States) to be deemed as being of irreplaceable value to conserving populations of all freshwater fish and mussel species at risk.

-Conservators’ wide range of obstacles include hydrological alterations from man-made developments, stream pollution, the effects of upstream dams on stream flow, and effects of exotic invasive plant and animal species.
+Conservators' wide range of obstacles include hydrological alterations from man-made developments, stream pollution, the effects of upstream dams on stream flow, and effects of exotic invasive plant and animal species.
 The construction of the causeway in the 1920s is considered one of the most significant man-made obstructions to the delta.
 The causeway restricts sediment and water exchange with Mobile Bay resulting in an immensely higher sedimentation rate.
-The loss of hydrological connectivity between the Delta and Mobile Bay reduced the salinity of the surrounding rivers and bay.
+The loss of hydrological connectivity between the delta and Mobile Bay reduced the salinity of the surrounding rivers and bay.
 Several species of fish, crustaceans, shellfish, and plant communities have been altered as a result of reduced salinity.

-It is important to recognize that human activates resulting in upstream pollution within the Mobile River Basin have profound impacts on the Mobile-Tensaw Delta.
+Human activates resulting in upstream pollution within the Mobile River Basin have profound impacts on the Mobile-Tensaw Delta.
 Such pollution can include sediments, trace elements, metals, and pesticides draining from the basin upstream.
-Trace elements detected in fish tissue collected from sites throughout the Mobile River Basin suggest that aluminum, boron, copper, iron, manganese, selenium, strontium, and zinc are the trace elements that are most prevalent in the water.
+Trace elements detected in fish tissue collected from sites throughout the Mobile River Basin suggest that aluminum, boron, copper, iron, manganese, selenium, strontium, and zinc are the most prevalent trace elements in the water.